Richard McCoy Jr.: Continued FBI interest

-Documents released in 2020 via the Freedom of Information Act revealed that as late as 2004 the FBI had still not completely cleared McCoy as a Cooper suspect and were attempting to discreetly obtain a DNA sample from McCoy's family.
+Documents released in 2020 via the Freedom of Information Act revealed that as late as 2004 the FBI had still not completely cleared McCoy as a Cooper suspect and were attempting to obtain a DNA sample from McCoy's family discreetly.
+In a 2024 YouTube video by Dan Gryder, McCoy's children said they believed he had been D. B. Cooper and found a parachute in their mother's storage shed, which Gryder claimed matched the exact specifications of the parachute used by Cooper.
+Gryder reported that the parachute had been taken by the FBI for investigation, though the FBI have not confirmed this.